toliaqat/xenon-wiki/Highly-Available-Task-Tutorial.md

       ...
     }
   },
-  "documentOwner": "hostAtPort8000",
   ...
 }
 ```

-##2.
-Start ExampleTaskService
+##2 Start ExampleTaskService

+### 2.1 Start example service

-At first, start a example service, which will be deleted by the ExampleTaskService later.
+At first, start an example service, which will be deleted by the ExampleTaskService later.

 _File:_ example-1.body
 ```
 {
-  "name": "example-1",
+  "name": "example-1"
-  "counter": 1
 }
 ```